-Minor changes to the boundaries of Hazard and Environmental Protection Areas Natural Heritage Areas may be permitted without an Official Plan amendment provided that a detailed assessment an Environmental Impact Study of the sensitive area and/or hazard has been undertaken to the satisfaction of the Town which demonstrates that there will be no negative impacts on the natural features or their ecological functions.
+5.1.5.1 Minor changes to the boundaries of Natural Heritage Areas may be permitted without an Official Plan amendment provided that an Environmental Impact Study of the sensitive area has been undertaken to the satisfaction of the Town which demonstrates that there will be no negative impacts on the natural features or their ecological functions.

 Hazard lands are not identified on Schedules of this Plan.
 The general location of natural hazards or potential hazards are identified on Appendix 3 as the Regulation Limit for the local Conservation Authority.
-In the case of Hazard Lands, the Council must consider the existing environmental hazards and the potential impact of these hazards, and must be satisfied that the hazard has been addressed in a manner consistent with accepted engineering techniques and resource management practices.

 In the case of Environmentally Sensitive Areas or features, Council will consider the nature and sensitivity of the area or feature and must be satisfied that there will be no negative impacts on the natural features or their ecological functions.
 The Town will consult with the local Conservation Authority or the Province.
-In either case, the Town will consult with the local Conservation Authority by way of a memorandum of understanding.